 - Industrial emissions from oil and gas, power plants, and other sources

 - Lawn mowing

-Ozone continues to be a serious health issue and air pollution concern in Boulder County, and the nine-county Denver region.
-Currently five monitors along the Denver Metro Area/North Front Range indicate ozone levels that significantly exceed the new ozone standard, including the monitor in south Boulder.
+Ozone continues to be a serious health issue and air pollution concern in Boulder County, and the nine-county Denver Metro/North Front Range region (which includes Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, Larimer, and Weld Counties).
+There are nine monitors in the area that often record ozone levels that exceed the ozone standard, including the monitors in Boulder and Rocky Mountain National Park.

 Ozone can worsen lung conditions such as asthma and can permanently damage lungs after repeated exposures.
 Before exercising or spending a lot of time outdoors on hot summer days, people should check the ozone alert status.
 Children, older people and those with lung conditions suffer more ill effects from ozone pollution, though it can cause chest pains, coughing and throat irritation in anyone, even at low levels.